SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 The lexis may also be a subset of a lexemic unit inventory grouped by some criterion.

-The graphemic system is more commonly called a writing system.
+The graphemic system is more commonly called a writing system. writing system =syn= script
+The graphemic rule set is more commonly called an orthography.

 #### study